NicBritz/NicBritz/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning ...
-Always Learning
+C#
 - 👯 I’m looking to collaborate on ... anything JS or Python projects
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinledIn]( https://www.linkedin.com/in/nico-b-2375759a/)